gargolario/gargolario.github.io/_posts/2017-10-12-grub2-setting-default-boot-os.md

  - cut
 ---

 If we have more than one OS in our HD or SSD (either dual or multi boot) we may find ourselves in the scenario where, depending on a number of reasons, the default boot OS is not the one we want or changes when a major upgrade takes place.
-However, we can tell **grub2** to boot always the same OS.
-To do this, we have to use two files: **/boot/grub/grub.cfg** & **/etc/ default/grub**.
+However, we can tell **grub2** to boot always the same OS (instead of manually change it ourselves during **grub2**'s timeout screen).
+To do this, we have to check on **/boot/grub/grub.cfg** & do some tweaking on **/etc/default/grub**.

 ## Checking what OSs are available at boot (/boot/grub/grub.cfg)

-We will run the following command:
+We will run the following command to grep the relevant information in lines starting with *menuentry*:

 ```bash
 grep "^menuentry" /boot/grub/grub.cfg |cut -d "'" -f2